 2) Airport security check:

-A recent study has indicated that most germs, in airports, are found on plastic trays at airport security checking.
-This should not come as a surprise as everyone traveling by plane must go through a security check.
+Ever noticed those plastic trays at security?
+Well, they’re loaded with germs, hosting a germ party for everyone passing through.
+This is based on a recent study, which indicates that most germs, in airports, are found on plastic trays at airport security checking.
+But this should not come as a surprise as everyone traveling by plane must go through a security check.

 3) Airport Self-Check-In Kiosks:

-The self-check-in kiosks that have become so popular in airports around the world provide users with unrivaled levels of convenience; however, they are, without a doubt, one of the dirtiest places in the airport.
-A recent study detected, on average, more than 200,000 bacteria per unit.
+The self-check-in kiosks that have become so popular in airports around the world provide users with unrivaled levels of convenience; however, they are, without a doubt, one of the dirtiest germ-ridden places in the airport.
+A recent study detected from the touchscreens, on the average, more than 200,000 bacteria per unit.

 4) Airplane Lavatory:

-Still on airports, the next time one travels, one may want to think twice before using the lavatory inside the airplane.
-Besides the fact that they are cramped, crowded spaces with poor air circulation, airplane lavatories are not regulated by the Federal Aviation Administration (FAA), which means that it is entirely up to the various airlines to decide how best to clean them.
+Think twice before using!
+These cramped spaces host their own germ convention.
+And in addition to being cramped and crowded spaces with poor air circulation, airplane lavatories are not regulated by the Federal Aviation Administration (FAA), which means that it is entirely up to the various airlines to decide how best to clean them.

 5) Kitchen Sink: